php/policies/feature-proposals.rst

 **************

 RFC authors MAY start a vote after the cooldown period has elapsed.
-The intention of starting the vote MUST be announced at least 2 days (48 hours) before the start of the vote in the official discussion thread.
-RFC authors SHOULD NOT announce the start of the vote when the RFC discussion is still ongoing and new discussion points are brought forward.
-Similarly RFC authors SHOULD NOT proceed with an announced vote if new discussion points are brought forward after the voting announcement.
-If major or minor changes to the RFC text are made after announcing the vote, the cooldown period MUST be reset and a new vote MUST be announced when the RFC is ready for voting after the new cooldown period has elapsed.
+The intention of starting the vote (“voting intent”) MUST be announced at least 2 days (48 hours) before the start of the vote in the official discussion thread.

+RFC authors SHOULD NOT announce the voting intent when the RFC discussion is still ongoing and SHOULD consider all new discussion points that are brought forward.
+RFC authors SHOULD also consider all new discussion points brought forward after announcing the voting intent before actually proceeding with starting the vote.
+If objective improvements brought forward after announcing the voting intent they SHOULD NOT be disregarded in the interest of time and at the expense of quality.

+If major or minor changes to the RFC text are made after announcing the voting intent, the vote MUST NOT be started.
+Instead the cooldown period MUST be reset and a new voting intent MUST be announced when the RFC is ready for voting after the new cooldown period has elapsed.

 The actual start of the vote MUST be announced on the mailing list in a separate thread with a ``[VOTE]`` prefix followed by the RFC title as the Subject.
 The